Cholstat

 • digoxin

-• warfarin or another coumarin anticoagulant.
+• warfarin or other coumarin anticoagulants.

 Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect CHOLSTAT.